expfunction/CyberGame/Readme.md

 # Cyber Engine

 Cyber Engine is a game and visualization engine that supports 2D and 3D graphics, audio, and input.
 It is written in C++ and uses its own custom rasterization engine for rendering and uses only CPU for processing.
-It is designed to be cross-platform and is currently supported on Windows, Linux, and MacOS.
+It is designed to be cross-platform but is currently only supported on Windows.

 ## In Engine Screenshots
 ![Screenshot](SSGif.gif)